azeno/VL.Automata/README.md

 ## Running a state machine
 Create the node Automata and set the path to the state machine description file.
 As of now when creating the node it will crash immediately because it can't deal with empty paths.
 So once the proper path is set press F8/F5 to restart the running program.

+## Demo
+Open examples/AutomataWithEditor.vl and press Ctrl+R in render window to see the editor and the automata node in action.